Book Now

 Expand all

 The day begins with an early morning breakfast followed by a 35-minute scenic flight to Lukla- the most dangerous airport in the world.
 However, during peak seasons, you will be flying to Manthali Airport at Ramechhap instead due to busy air traffic.
+There is both airways and roadways to Lukla, which we can manage both if you are interested on more classical route.

 Lukla village at (2,800m/9,186ft) marks the starting point of the trek.
-From here, you will meet the porters and kick start our adventurous journey to Phakding which lies at an altitude of 2610m (8,563 ft).
-The downhill journey alongside the banks of Dudh Koshi feature different vegetation and dramatic landscapes.
+From here, you will meet the porters and kick start our adventurous journey to Phakding, which lies at an altitude of 2610m (8,563 ft).
+The downhill journey alongside the banks of Dudh Koshi features different vegetation and dramatic landscapes.
 The total time required to reach Phakding is approximately 4 to 5 hours.
 You will be staying here at a hotel overnight.

 Today, you will be entering Sagarmatha National Park as you exit Phakding and continue your trek upwards through charming and friendly villages, while also crossing several suspension bridges, along with the iconic Hillary Suspension Bridge.

 A final steep ascent towards the end takes you to the bustling Sherpa capital, Namche Bazaar.
-This will be your resting spot for the day and also first of the many acclimatization spots on the trek.
+This will be your resting spot for the day and also the first of the many acclimatization spots on the trek.

 You can also explore the local market to purchase any souvenirs and local handicrafts like Thangka Paintings.
-The days ends with an evening dinner accompanied by Sherpa stories, and a good night's sleep.
+The day ends with an evening dinner accompanied by Sherpa stories, and a good night's sleep.

 There are rhododendron forests on the trail which come to life during peak trekking seasons and the Himalayan birdlife can be witnessed too.
-In Phortse, you can interact with the locals who are mountaineering Sherpas themselves and have summitted Everest.
+In Phortse, you can interact with the locals who are mountaineering Sherpas themselves and have summited Everest.
 This will be your stop for the day.

 Take as much as mental photographs as you can as this will be your final day in the Khumbu region.
 After breakfast in Monjo, continue your gentle descent towards Lukla as you pass small chortens, monasteries, and colorful prayer flags.